iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Software and Firmware Setup
 ============================
 To follow this tutorial, ensure that your **IQ Control Center is on version 1.2.6 or later**.
 Earlier versions lacked some of the calibration features that will be discussed.
-If you are unfamiliar with the Control Center, refer to :ref:`control_center_tutorial` for basic usage information.
+If you are unfamiliar with the Control Center, refer to :ref:`control_center_start_guide` for basic usage information.

 If using a Vertiq 23-06, it should be on **firmware version v0.0.26 or later**.
 If using a Vertiq 81-08, it should be on **firmware version 0.0.5 or later**.
 Earlier versions of the firmware for these modules had bugs that made calibration difficult and lacked some useful calibration parameters.
 Other modules, such as the Vertiq 40-06, should calibrate correctly and have all relevant parameters with any version of the firmware.